neopong/NurfUs/README.md

 ### NurfUsMatchPuller

-This project pulls all of the match Id's and match details from the Riot API.
+This project pulls all of the match Id's and match details from the Rito API.
 This info is cached and used by the website.

 It uses the following endpoints:
 * [api-challenge-v4.1](https://developer.riotgames.com/api/methods#!/980/3340)